remotestorage/starter-kit/README.md

 to install the dependencies (where `starter-kit` is the folder you unpacked from the download or with git).

-This starter kit contains three things, baked into one:
+This starter-kit contains three things, baked into one:

   * a remoteStorage server, which you can use as `me@localhost:8001`
-  * a launch schreen, which you can open at `http://localhost:8001/`
+  * a launch screen, which you can open at `http://localhost:8001/`
   * a "hello-world" app, in the `apps/` folder (where the launch screen detects it).

 To launch all three, you only need to type one command: